earthly/website/blog/_posts/2021-11-05-azure-functions-node.md

  - azure functions
  - azure
 related: true
-excerpt: "Learn how to deploy Azure functions using Node.js with this tutorial.
-Discover the benefits of serverless computing and how it can simplify your application deployment process."
+excerpt: Learn how to deploy Azure functions using Node.js with this tutorial.
+Discover the benefits of serverless computing and how it can simplify your application deployment process.
 ---
 Deploying an application once meant provisioning a virtual machine, ensuring security protocols were in place, and installing the required frameworks—a complicated series of steps that led to unnecessary processing charges when the applications were idle.